George Pal and the End of the World

 This mixture of whimsy and science fiction helps make The Time Machine a favorite among the many fans of George Pal’s films.
 And it resulted in yet another win at Oscar time for Best Visual Effects.

 While The Time Machine was the last of Pal’s films to look at the fate of mankind, we wanted to take a quick look at one more movie he produced and directed.
-This one may not feature a smorgasbord of death and destruction, but it’s immensely rewarding in its own way.
+This one may not feature a smorgasbord of death and destruction.
+However, it’s immensely rewarding in its own way.

 7 Faces of Dr. Lao